usuaero/MachUpX/examples/How_To_Create_Input_Files.md

                     Describes the state of the aircraft.

                     "type" : (string)
                         Specifies which definition of state is to be used.
-If given as "rigid_body", then "position", "velocity", "orientation", and "angular_rates" can be  specified as well.
-If given as "aerodynamic", then "position", "velocity", "angular_rates", "alpha", and "beta" can be specified as well.
-Specifying both "rigid_body" and "aerodynamic" state variables will throw an input error.
+The difference lies in how the velocity is defined.
+If "type" is "rigid-body", then the velocity given must be the translational velocity of the aircraft in flat-earth coordinates.
+If "type" is "aerodynamic", the the velocity given describes the freestream vector at the origin of the aircraft.
+This can be done by giving the vector in body-fixed coordinates, or specifying a velocity magnitude and alpha and beta.

                     "position" : (vector, optional)
                         Position of the origin of the aircraft's body-fixed coordinate system in flat-earth coordinates.
 Defaults to [0,0,0]

-                    "velocity" : (float or vector)
-                        In the case of "type" = "rigid_body":
-                            Velocity vector of the aircraft in flat-earth coordinates.
-Cannot be float.

-                        In the case of "type" = "aerodynamic":
-                            If a float, this is the magnitude of the local wind vector.
-If a vector, this is the local freestream vector (i.e. u, v, and w).
-Specifying a velocity vector will override definitions for "alpha" and "beta".

                     "orientation" : (vector, optional)
                         Orientation of the aircraft in flat-earth coordinates.
 If this is a 3-element